 - a.
 With permission of parents, alumni, and other members of the school community, the School will use their contact details to keep them updated about the activities of the School. - b.
-Should you wish to cease to receive aforesaid updates, or would like further information about them, please contact the Information Officer in writing.
+Should you wish to cease to receive aforesaid updates, or would like further information about them, please contact the Communications Manager in writing, or in their absence, to the Director of Operations via their PA.